viflow logoknowledge base

 • Enable compatibility mode in WebModel – .NET 6.0

-• Open local viflow WebModel (new)
+• Open local viflow WebModel as preview

 • Replace WebModel manually on web server